icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 </details>

-Last thing you need to know is what to do when Daenaerys credentials are still valid.
+The last thing you need to know is what to do when Daenaerys credentials are still valid: if you saved the result from the login (or registration) process, the token may still be valid the next time Daenaerys accesses your application.
-You don't want her to go through an email / SMS process each time she uses your app.
-Therefore, you have to re-use her existing token and RSA keypair.
+In this case, you can reuse the existing token and avoid having Daenaerys go through the login process with email or SMS OTP every time she opens your application.

-# Reusing existing credentials
+## Reusing existing credentials
 Each time you complete an authentication process (Register or login), you have to save the credentials you receive in a secured place.
 We symbolized it through the `saveSecurely` method.